-Switching energy supplier if you’re a tenant
+Switching energy supplier or tariff if you’re renting

 If you’re not sure whether you’re responsible for paying for your energy, check your tenancy agreement.

 You can’t switch energy supplier or tariff yourself if your landlord pays the energy supplier for you.
 You’ll probably pay your gas or electricity as part of your rent.